19.1: Electron-Transfer Reactions in Mitochondria

 The structure of complex IV is shown in Figure \(\PageIndex{24}\).
 KEGG pathways (with permission).

-The 4 H+s that are moved across the membrane are not transported by protein domains that are structural equivalents of antiporters, as in Complex I. Rather elaborate H-bonded water channels with contribution from a space of polar backbone and side chain H-bond donors and acceptors are involved in proton transport.
-Hence a key question to understand is how electron transfer is coupled to H+ transfer through this hydrogen-bonded network.
-Since it's quite complicated we will present multiple different but somewhat redundant figures of low to high resolution to help explain this coupled process.
+The 4 H+s moved across the membrane are not transported by protein domains that are structural equivalents of antiporters, as in Complex I. Rather, elaborate H-bonded water channels with contributions from a space of polar backbone and side chain H-bond donors and acceptors are involved in proton transport.
+Hence, a key question to understand is how electron transfer is coupled to H+ transfer through this hydrogen-bonded network.
+Since it's quite complicated, we will present multiple different but somewhat redundant figures of low to high resolution to help explain this coupled process.

 Figure \(\PageIndex{25}\) shows an interactive iCn3D model of the 14-subunit human cytochrome c oxidase (5z62) with bound cofactors required for electron transfer.
 Note that it does not show cytochrome C.